 One of the easiest ways to set an alarm on your Apple Watch is with Siri.
 After invoking Siri, simply state something like “set an alarm for 6 am,” and Siri will create an alarm for you.

-Setting an alarm with the Alarm app
+Setting alarms with the Alarm app on Apple Watch

 The Apple Watch features a dedicated Alarm app that makes it easy for you to set alarms.
 Launch the Alarm app, and you will see a listing of all of the current alarms that you have created on your Apple Watch.